-You are expected to become an expert on one of the required readings and facilitate a group discussion (approximately 20 minutes).
-There will be an opportunity to sign-up for the readings on Day 1 of the course

-(eligible articles for this task will be discussed in class).
-For this part of the assignment, prepare three discussion questions, with a short, bullet form plan for how you will facilitate a lively, active and engaging discussion.
+You and your fellow group members are expected to become an expert on one of the required readings and facilitate a group discussion (approximately 20 minutes).
+There will be an opportunity to sign-up for the readings on Day 1 of the course (eligible articles for this task will be discussed in class).
+For this part of the assignment, prepare three discussion questions, with a short, bullet form plan for how you will facilitate a lively, active, and engaging discussion (this will be submitted with Part I and II).
 Be creative in how you have the class engage with the material.
 This session and crafted discussion questions should not be merely a summary of the article (descriptive questions) but should get people thinking about the key concepts, issues, practical connections to teaching and learning, and/or get everyone to deeply engage with the author's point of view (analytical questions).
 As part of your daily reflections (below), you will include an assessment/analysis of the quality and success of the discussion.
 Additional information about criteria for this self-assessment and analysis will be discussed in-class.

-Part II: Daily Reflections (on-going: submitted with Part III on July 23rd)
+Part II: Weekly Reflections (on-going: submitted with Part III on October 27th)

-You are expected to write a reflection each day that touches on learnings and insights from course readings, activities, presentations, and discussions (200-250 words).
+You are expected to write a reflection each week that touches on learnings and insights from course readings, activities, presentations, and discussions (200-300 words).
 Your reflection will be evaluated based on critical analysis, demonstration of engagement and quality, informed writing.
+Additional information about writing in this way will be provided in class and posted on D2L.